Massachusetts Healthcare Administration Certificate Programs

 With a technical or graduate certificate in healthcare administration, Massachusetts graduates should feel confident about their ability to navigate the workplace and tackle today’s healthcare administrative challenges.

 Those who study at the technical certificate level may explore entry-level jobs that allow room for advancement.
 As a patient representative, you can work with patients, master healthcare terminology, and get an understanding of how healthcare facilities function.
-The average salary for a Massachusetts patient representative is $40,800 per year (Bureau of Labor Statistics, 2016).
-By the year 2024, O*Net expects job openings for patient representatives to increase 4% (2016).
+The average salary for a Massachusetts patient representative is $46,010.

 Medical records technicians have a lot of responsibility in healthcare facilities.
 Their work keeps patient information secure and prevents it from falling into the wrong hands.
 HIPAA violations can be costly for any medical facility, making the work of medical records technicians extremely important.
-They claim an average annual salary of $45,720 (BLS, 2016).
-Between 2014 and 2024, job openings for patient representatives may swell 7% (O*Net, 2016).
+They claim an average annual salary of $56,650.
+Between 2018 and 2028, job openings for patient representatives are projected to swell by 20%.

 Throughout any medical institution, you may find managers and administrators.
 Management is needed at every level to ensure that no mistakes slip through and lead to costly errors.
-Massachusetts medical managers bring in an average of $112,050 per year (BLS, 2016).
-Demand for medical managers is expected to increase 8% by the year 2024 (O*Net, 2016).
+Massachusetts medical managers bring in an average of $136,930 per year.
+Demand for medical managers is expected to increase by 10% between 2018 and 2028.

 Ready to find out how a healthcare administration certificate can change the future of your career?
 If you’re considering a healthcare management certificate, Mass. schools can help you get started.